12 min read

 Understanding Per Diem, Travel Pay, and Overtime in DC Construction

-Per diem, overtime, and travel stipends can add $30K–$70K to your annual income — but only if you understand how they work, how they are taxed, and how to negotiate them.
+Per diem, overtime, and travel stipends can materially change travel-job compensation — but only if you understand the offer terms, tax rules, assignment length, and how to negotiate them.
 Here is the complete breakdown.

 Why total compensation matters more than hourly rate

 When most people compare construction jobs, they compare hourly rates.
-That is a mistake.
-In data center construction, the difference between a $50/hr job with no overtime and no per diem, and a $50/hr job with 10 hours of weekly OT and $95/day per diem, is over $60,000 per year.
+That can miss the real offer math.
+In data center construction, the difference between a $50/hr job with no overtime and no per diem, and a $50/hr job with scheduled OT plus eligible per diem, can be tens of thousands of dollars — but only if those terms are actually in the offer and the assignment lasts long enough.

-Total compensation in DC construction consists of three main components beyond base pay: overtime, per diem, and travel-related stipends.
-Understanding each one — how it is calculated, how it is taxed, and how to maximize it — is the difference between a good year and a life-changing year.
+Total compensation in DC construction often includes three components beyond base pay: overtime, per diem, and travel-related stipends.
+Understanding each one — how it is calculated, how it is taxed, and what the offer actually guarantees — is the difference between a realistic projection and an inflated one.

 Overtime: how it works and what it is worth